ndsev/zserio/doc/ZserioLanguageOverview.md

 ### Request and Response Types

-The types must be non-parameterized compound types.
+The types must be non-parameterized compound types or `bytes`.
 Parameterized types are not allowed since the parameters are not stored in the bit stream.
 However parameterized types can be still used in the response or request types' subtree.
+The `bytes` type can be used when raw data format is needed - e.g. when the response is an image.

 > Since `2.0.0`